Legobas/micronova2mqtt/README.md

 ### On/Off values.

-The default values to switch the pellet stove are `on` and `off` like these MQTT messages:
+The default values to switch the pellet stove are `on` and `off`.
+Switching the pellet stove On or Off can be done by sending the MQTT messages:

     micronova2mqtt/set/Power = on
     micronova2mqtt/set/Power = off

-To make these values less obvious they can be obfuscated by this config setting:
+To make these values less obvious they can be obfuscated by setting the config settings:

     micronova:
         power:
             on:  secret1
             off: secret2

-The on/off values can than be used within the MQTT messages:
+These on/off values can be used by sending the MQTT messages:

     micronova2mqtt/set/Power = secret1
     micronova2mqtt/set/Power = secret2